 But even those animation friendly Daleks can’t help the problems involved in matching up to a 50-year-old mostly missing adventure.
-Yes, we have scripts, telesnaps and publicity photos to help animators fill the gaps, but seeking for verisimilitude with the original doesn’t always help.
-Power, like all drama, has frequent moments of silence.
+Yes, we have scripts, telesnaps and publicity photos to help animators fill the gaps, but seeking verisimilitude with the original doesn’t always help.
+Power, like most good drama, has regular moments of silence.
 In the original, these which would have been filled by actorly and directorial flourishes.
 But in the animation, these moments often feel static and awkward.

-It happens because the production has made no edits to the original audio, which they might have been tempted to do to pick up the pace.
+It happens because the production team has made no edits to the original audio, which they might have been tempted to do to pick up the pace (not to mention to give them fewer minutes to animate).
 Fine, many will say.
-We want Power to be complete as possible.
-But can’t we trim a static scene a little here?
+We want Power to be as complete as possible.
+But can’t we trim a slow scene a little here?
 Can’t we top and tail a few seconds of incomprehensible silence there?
 Can’t we take out that telltale sound of Dalek casters rolling on wooden rostra, and let them float in eerie silence?
 Can’t we – just as a general rule – edit the audio to make this an easier experience to watch?

 (The funny thing is, the strict commitment to re-presentation of the original audio, doesn’t extend to the pictures.
 Director Charles Norton says on the supporting featurette, Destination: Vulcan, that the finished result is about a 50% shot-by-shot recreation of the original.
 So it’s surely the less faithful 50% which includes visual references to Magpie Electronics, from the 21st century’s The Idiot’s Lantern.
 It’s a fun reference.
 And it shows that the animators aren’t wedded to absolute adherence to the original pictures.
 So why the audio?)